 Tea Off to A Rough Start in America

-Americans doesn’t instantly take to the custom of afternoon tea.
+17th Century – Dutch settlers of New Amsterdam bring the first tea to America in the early 1600s, but Americans do not take instantly to the custom of taking tea.
 “There were still those new Americans who were unfamiliar with the tea leaf.
 Their dislike of the brown brew probably stemmed from the fact that it was stewed for two or three hours.
 Some tried to serve it like spinach with salt and butter, others ate it on toasted bread.”
 (7)

-Late 18th Century – Americans Turn to Herbal Teas
+Late 18th Century – Americans Revolt and Turn to Herbal Teas

 “The Boston Tea Party was a protest against the massive taxation of the thirteen colonies, and one of the main reasons that America became a coffee-drinking nation was the vetoing, by the American housewife, of tea-drinking in support of her husband’s discontent with the British.”
 (8) “In 1773, the English forced their extra tea onto the American colonies by sending three tea ships from the East India Company to Boston.
 Angered by this attempt to control their market, colonists decided to rebel.
 A band of patriots disguised themselves as Mohawks, attacked the tea chests with axes, and emptied 342 of them into the water.
 The Boston Tea Party was one of the main events that led to the American Revolution.”
 (9)